[VIDEO] Tips To Making Technical Presentations More Effective

 But more than likely there are even more people that don’t.
-If your presentation features numbers, statistics and data, it’s best to apply come context to the data you’re presenting.
+If your presentation features numbers, statistics, and data, it’s best to apply some context to the data you’re presenting.

 Don’t leave the group needing to decipher the meaning of the data themselves.
 Especially if your goal is to make a point with the data you’re sharing.
 It’s best to have the point made by you than to assume the audience will come to the conclusion you’re hoping for by themselves.

 Also make the data relevant to the group’s goals, the solution to the problem you’re addressing, or some other metric that can help everyone appreciate the impact of the numbers.
 Unless you’re presenting to people in your trade that clearly understand the exact data science, numbers, and graphs that you’re presenting, chances are you’ll need to deliver some context so that they can really soak it in and make it meaningful for them.

 Speak Their Language

 It can be hard to make a technical presentation without using technical terms.
 However, f you are going to use industry terms, abbreviations, and acronyms, it’s best to explain what they mean.